Matt98x/Experimental_assignment_2/Readme.md

 Of course, having to consider the position of the ball without having it, we have to construct a control with the few notions we have: the relative radius of the ball and the angle of the neck with respect to the principal axis of the chassis(that is the principal axis of the robot).

-With this, the algorith is to first minimize the angular offset of the neck w.r.t. the body rotating the body itself and then set a linear velocity while you receive the two data from the Perception node.
+With this, the algorithm is to first minimize the angular offset of the neck w.r.t. the body rotating the body itself and then set a linear velocity while you receive the two data from the Perception node.

 Obviously, while this process is happening, the state is checked and change if the change conditions are satisfied.